-When it comes to versatility and fit, the Swimbuds are hands down the top choice for best waterproof headphones.
+When it comes to versatility and fit, the Swimbuds are hands down the top choice for the best waterproof headphones.
 (Although it’s my top pick for best waterproof headphones, there is also a better option for overall sound quality that I’ll outline later.)

 You’ve got the tree-shaped headphone, the more classic shaped rounds, and my go-to with headphones both in and out of the water, the fin tips, which help secure the plug within your ears and keep them from getting jostled around when you push off or when you are clipping along at a high rate of speed.

-With the variety of headphone shapes you will find one that fits your unique ear hole.
+With the variety of headphone shapes, you will find one that fits your unique ear hole.